Fanna1119/tinyflow/README.md

 - 🚀 **High Performance** - Powered by Bun runtime for fast execution
 - 🧳 **Tiny bundle size** - Minimal dependencies for lightweight deployments

+**Recent updates (Feb 2026)**

+- Server-side execution & bundling: bundles are built and run only on the server (Vite dev server plugin).
+Generated bundles are written to `dist/{outputDir}` by the dev-server API instead of being downloaded from the browser.
+- Dev-server environment handling: the Vite dev plugin loads `.env` files server-side (using Vite's `loadEnv`) and exposes masked variables to the UI via a `/api/env-vars` endpoint.
+Use `OPENAI_` and `VITE_` prefixed variables for LLM and client config.
+- UI: Settings now fetch environment variables from the server and display masked values; the Bundle UI posts build requests to the server (`/api/build-bundle`) and shows the output path/files.
+- Debugger: step-through (step-mode) support and improved event playback for manual stepping.
+- Editor: multi-tab workflow editing removed to simplify sync; import/export and duplicate-edge fixes applied.
+- Examples: updated example flows (for example `examples/agentic-support-ticket.json`) to call LLM functions by default (simulate: false) and to use action-based routing where appropriate.

 <!-- image example from public dir  example1.png-->

 <div align="center">